Medication Search: Miconazole by Taro Pharmaceuticals Inc.

 If you do not see any improvement in your symptoms in 3 days, they do not disappear in 7 days, or they worsen, your symptoms may be due to a condition other than a yeast infection.
 Stop using this medication and see your doctor immediately.

 If you have multiple sexual partners or change partners often, see your doctor before using this medication.

 Repeat infections: If you have frequent vaginal yeast infections or if your yeast infection returns in less than 2 months, see your doctor before using this medication again.

 Pregnancy: This medication should not be used during pregnancy unless recommended by your doctor.
 If your doctor recommends this medication, be careful using the vaginal applicator or insert the ovule with your finger.

-Breast-feeding: It is not known if miconazole passes into breast milk.
-If you are a breast-feeding mother, do not use miconazole unless recommended by your doctor.
+Breast-feeding: : It is not known if miconazole passes into breast milk.
+If you are breast-feeding, do not use miconazole unless recommended by your doctor.

-Children: Miconazole should not be used by girls less than 12 years of age, unless recommended by a doctor.
+Children: Miconazole should not be used by children less than 12 years of age, unless recommended by a doctor.

 There may be an interaction between miconazole and any of the following:

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: